 London is the world’s travel epicenter.
 Heathrow, Gatwick, Luton, and Stansted can get you anywhere in the world for cheap.
 Travelers were using London as their primary hub when New York was still only famous as a place to trade fur pelts.

-Rather than booking a flight direct to your planned destination in Europe, you’ll often save money by getting yourself to London, then book cheap flights with low-cost carriers such as Monarch or others to go further afield in Europe.
+Rather than booking a flight direct to your planned destination in Europe, you’ll often save money by getting yourself to London, then book cheap flights with low-cost carriers to go further afield in Europe.

 A lot of folks fly from London to go on holiday in places such as France — the most visited country in the world for 2011 — or Egypt and other places where the weather doesn’t suck as bad.
 The airlines have sufficient competition and are under a lot of pricing pressure — take advantage!